The Chase (1991 film)

-The Chase is a 1991 crime drama television film starring Casey Siemaszko and Ben Johnson.
-It was directed by Paul Wendkos.
-The film is based on the true story of American bank robber Phillip Hutchinson, who robbed a bank, killed a police officer, and took a man hostage in a 1988 rampage in Denver, Colorado.
+The Chase is a 1991 American crime drama television film directed by Paul Wendkos, written by Guerdon Trueblood, and starring Casey Siemaszko and Ben Johnson.
+It is based on the true story of American criminal Phillip Hutchinson, who robbed a bank, killed a police officer, and took a man hostage in a 1988 rampage in Denver, Colorado.

-The film was released on February 10, 1991 to tie in with the three year anniversary of the rampage, which occurred on February 9, 1988.
-It was later released on DVD on November 26, 2001.
+The film aired on NBC on February 10, 1991, to tie in with the three-year anniversary of the rampage, which occurred on February 9, 1988.

 Plot

-In January 1988, in Denver, Colorado, KCNC-TV helicopter pilot Mike Silva (Robert Beltran) flies over Denver to allow cameraman Jim Stair (Paul Borrillo) to get aerial shots of the area.
-Meanwhile, escaped convict Phillip Hutchinson (Casey Siemaszko), under the alias of Mark Taylor, has fled from Texas to reside in Denver, where he works as a car mechanic.
+In January 1988, in Denver, Colorado, KCNC-TV helicopter pilot Mike Silva flies over Denver to allow cameraman Jim Stair to get aerial shots of the area.
+Meanwhile, escaped convict Phillip Hutchinson, under the alias of Mark Taylor, has fled from Texas to reside in Denver, where he works as a car mechanic.
 While working in Denver, Hutchinson carries out various crimes, including the armed robbery of a local store and the mugging of a courier delivering some money, whom he beats up with a crowbar.
-A witness spots Hutchinson fleeing in a red Chevrolet K5 Blazer and reports it to the Denver Police Department, but Hutchinson has his coworker Tom (Jimmie F. Skaggs) repaint the vehicle brown.
-Through his coworker, Hutchinson meets a girl named Roxanne (Sheila Kelley), who he starts a relationship with, though he does not tell her about his criminal life.
+A witness spots Hutchinson fleeing in a red Chevrolet K5 Blazer and reports it to the Denver Police Department, but Hutchinson has his coworker Tom repaint the vehicle brown.
+Through his coworker, Hutchinson meets a girl named Roxanne, who he starts a relationship with, though he does not tell her about his criminal life.
 However, after he finds Roxanne has been going through his belongings, he chases her out of his apartment.

-Denver PD Detective Bob Wallis (Barry Corbin) and Texan Detective Hammer (Gailard Sartain) investigate Hutchinson's activities.
-Wallis' son Dale (Anthony Tyler Quinn) is also a police officer, and his wife is expecting a baby.
+Denver PD Detective Bob Wallis and Texan Detective Hammer investigate Hutchinson's activities.
+Wallis' son Dale is also a police officer, and his wife is expecting a baby.
 Wallis plans to retire soon to spend more time with his family and upcoming grandchild, as he regrets not being around for Dale when he was younger.
-Meanwhile, teenage girl Tammie (Ricki Lake), who works as a bank teller at the Rio Grande Operating Credit Union office, confides to a coworker that she is insecure about her appearance and lacks self-confidence.
-Another girl elsewhere, Gloria Whipple (Megan Follows), struggles to pay her bills and get to work on time, a struggle compounded by the lack of support from her drug-addicted boyfriend Julian (Daniel Quinn); unbeknownst to Julian, Whipple is pregnant.
+Meanwhile, teenage girl Tammie, who works as a bank teller at the Rio Grande Operating Credit Union office, confides to a coworker that she is insecure about her appearance and lacks self-confidence.
+Another girl elsewhere, Gloria Whipple, struggles to pay her bills and get to work on time, a struggle compounded by the lack of support from her drug-addicted boyfriend Julian; unbeknownst to Julian, Whipple is pregnant.